logzio/logz-docs/_source/logzio_collections/_log-sources/falco.md

   keep_alive: false
   filename: ./events.txt
 ```
-Save and Exit the falco.yaml file.
+Save and exit the falco.yaml file.

 ##### Add Falco as an input